Pediatric Anesthesia Division

 Pediatric Operating Rooms

-Pediatric Pain Sedation and Consult Service
+Pediatric Pain and Regional Anesthesia Service

+The Pediatric Sedation Service was created in 2010 to improve the safety and efficiency and to provide oversight in pediatric sedation across North Carolina Children’s Hospital.
 The sedation and consult portion of the service was established as a safety initiative undertaken by the department of anesthesiology.
 Under the medical direction of Dr. Janey Phelps, the service provides evaluation and management of nurse administered moderate sedation, consultation of pediatric sedation candidates, and monitored anesthetic care for high risk pediatric sedations or patients who fail moderate sedation.
 The service is staffed by pediatric anesthesiologists, two pediatric nurse practitioners and eleven pediatric specialty care sedation nurses.
 An average of 45 outpatient and inpatient sedations are carried out weekly ranging from MRIs, CT scans, LPs, EMG studies and PICC line placement.

 UNC Pediatric Anesthesia Faculty